 I see great potential in these services, but feel that they should be evaluated.
 Like microfinance, people may make exaggerated claims of how beneficial they can be.
 I expect that these services will be most useful when they are all linked to other services.
 Thus, I imagine that a pre-payment system will be much more effective in securing transport to hospital when it has grown up in parallel with an inexpensive (perhaps partially subsidised) local ambulance service.
 As part of my work as lead for the Access work package in the NIHR Global Health Research Unit on Global Surgery, I shall be investigating this type of system in improving access to acute surgical and medical care.

 — Richard Lilford, CLAHRC WM Director

 - Lilford RJ.
-Between Policy and Practice – the Importance of Health Service Research in Low- and Middle-Income Countries.
+Towards a Unifying Theory for the Development of Health and Social Services as the Economy Develops in Countries.
 NIHR CLAHRC West Midlands News Blog.
-27 January 2017.
+13 October 2017.

 - PharmAccess.
 “M-TIBA is truly leapfrogging healthcare in Kenya”.
 15 December 2015.